TriBITSPub/TriBITS/tribits/doc/build_ref/TribitsBuildReferenceBody.rst

 The default value for ``<TRIBITS_PACKAGE>_ENABLE_EXPLICIT_INSTANTIATION`` is set by ``<Project>_ENABLE_EXPLICIT_INSTANTIATION``.

-For packages that support it, explicit template instantation can massively reduce the compile times for the C++ code involved.
-To see what packages support explicit instantation just search the CMakeCache.txt file for variables with ``ENABLE_EXPLICIT_INSTANTIATION`` in the name.
+For packages that support it, explicit template instantiation can massively reduce the compile times for the C++ code involved.
+To see what packages support explicit instantiation just search the CMakeCache.txt file for variables with ``ENABLE_EXPLICIT_INSTANTIATION`` in the name.